 Overview

 In 2023, the Early Educator Investment Collaborative (The Collaborative) awarded $9M in grants to support public systems innovations in increasing wages and benefits for the ECE workforce.
-These grants will support partnerships between fiscal agencies and program departments in their efforts to implement activities towards long-term, sustained increases to the salaries and benefits of lead teachers and other ECE professionals.
-The grantees will focus on innovations in financial systems, including new dedicated revenue streams and revamped spending, enhanced data collection and modeling to inform policy, and greater collaboration between agencies in support of improving workforce compensation.
+In 2024, two additional partnerships were funded for a total of $11.4M.
+These grants support partnerships between fiscal agencies and program departments in their efforts to implement activities towards long-term, sustained increases to the salaries and benefits of lead teachers and other ECE professionals.
+The grantees focus on innovations in financial systems, including new dedicated revenue streams and revamped spending, enhanced data collection and modeling to inform policy, and greater collaboration between agencies in support of improving workforce compensation.

 Learn more about our new grantee partnership teams below.